digital-asset/daml-finance/docs/source/concepts/settlement.rst

 #. which holding should be used
 #. to which account it should be transferred.

-Alice and Bob ``allocate`` the instruction where they are, respectively, the sender by pledging their holding.
+Alice ``allocates`` the instruction where she is the sender by pledging her holding.
+Bob does the same on the instruction where he is the sender.

 .. image:: ../images/settlement_allocated.png
    :alt: Settlement is allocated.

-Each receiver can then specify to which account the holding should be sent to by ``approving`` the corresponding instruction.
+Each receiver can then specify to which account the holding should be sent by ``approving`` the corresponding instruction.

 .. image:: ../images/settlement_allocated_approved.png
    :alt: Settlement is allocated and approved.